WangXiaoJin/docs/CodeStyle/SonarQube.md

     > 注：执行SonarQube Scanner时**增加自定义数据**，用于WebHook：`sonar-scanner -Dsonar.analysis.scmRevision=628f5175ada0d685fd7164baa7c6382c1f25cab4 -Dsonar.analysis.buildNumber=12345`

 * Analyzing with SonarQube Scanner for `Maven`【重要】 : [官方文档](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Maven)
+    * 输出DEBUG日志

+        Regarding debug logs this is an expected behavior.
+We are now writing logs in the Maven logger (no more directly to System.out).
+        It brings a lot of good side effects (better integration, support of log colorizer) but on the other side if you don't enable Maven DEBUG logs you won't see SQ DEBUG logs.

+        * `mvn sonar:sonar -Dsonar.verbose=true` => SQ write DEBUG logs but Maven doesn't display them
+        * `mvn sonar:sonar -Dsonar.verbose=true -X` => works fine
+        * `mvn sonar:sonar -X` => works fine since we are automatically enabling SQ DEBUG logs when -X is used.

 * Analyzing with SonarQube Scanner for `Gradle`【重要】 : [官方文档](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle)
 * Analyzing with SonarQube Scanner for `Jenkins`【重要】 : [官方文档](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Jenkins)
 * Analyzing with SonarQube Scanner for `Ant` : [官方文档](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Ant)